-High values of correlation have been pointed out for ECG waveform (mean value ± standard deviation: 0.94 ± 0.07), for QRS complex (0.96 ± 0.04) and T wave (0.96 ± 0.09), while lower values are shown by P wave analysis (-0.19 ± 0.36).
+High values of correlation were found for the ECG waveform (mean value ± standard deviation: 0.94 ± 0.07), QRS complex (0.96 ± 0.04) and T-wave (0.96 ± 0.09), while lower values were returned in the P-wave analysis (−0.19 ± 0.36).

-We assessed the quality of correlation between each couple of beat using the following rule: (i) high correlation if |r|≥0.7, (ii) moderate correlation if 0.3≤|r|<0.7 and (iii) low correlation when |r|<0.3.
-In Table III a summary of the qualitative assessment of correlation is given, in terms of percentage of beats which presents high, moderate or low correlation.
+We assessed the quality of the correlation between each couple of beats using the following rules: (i) high correlation if |r|≥0.7, (ii) moderate correlation if 0.3≤|r|<0.7 and (iii) low correlation when |r|<0.3.
+Table III shows a summary of the qualitative assessment of the correlation in terms of the percentage of beats, indicating high, moderate or low correlation.

-Almost all ECG beats recorded by the prototypal device present high correlation with the correspondent waveforms by standard instrument, with a p-value excluding the hypothesis of null correlation between them.
-In particular QRS complex and T wave are the most comparable components, while P waves mainly present moderate and low values of correlation.
+Almost all ECG beats recorded by the prototypal device exhibited a high correlation with the corresponding waveforms obtained via the standard instrument, with a p-value excluding the hypothesis of null correlation between them.
+Specifically, the QRS complex and T-wave were the most comparable components, while the P-waves mainly exhibited moderate or low correlation values.

-Signal processing algorithms validation
+4.3.
+Signal processing algorithm validation

-The first approach in the analysis of the parameters generated by signal processing algorithms has been made by assessing the root mean square errors (RMSE) between the sets of measures.
-Table IV shows values of RMSE and the principal descriptive statistics of the data sets, divided by subject.
+The first approach to the analysis of the parameters generated by the signal processing algorithms involved assessing the RMSEs among the different sets of measures.
+Table IV shows the RMSE values and the principal descriptive statistics of the data sets, which were divided according to subject.

-In the first part of Table IV, results from non-pathological volunteer session are reported.
-In this case the values of RMSE are very low for both parameters: ~0.3 % of the mean value for SDNN and ~3.6 % of the mean value for LF/HF ratio.
-Different results were reached for pathological subject.
-Values of RMSE are greater in both parameters: SDNN presents a RMSE of almost 20 % of the mean value while LF/HF ratio RMSE is higher than 50 % of the mean.
+In the first section of Table IV, the results from the non-pathological volunteer session are reported.
+In this case, the RMSE values were extremely low for both parameters: ~0.3 % of the mean value for the SDNN and ~3.6 % of the mean value for the LF/HF ratio.
+However, different results were obtained with the pathological subject, with the RMSE values greater in terms of both parameters: the SDNN presented a RMSE of almost 20 % of the mean value, while the LF/HF ratio RMSE was higher than 50 % of the mean.

-The analysis of agreement was then further investigated by means of Passing-Bablok regression and Bland-Altman analysis.
-Results from these assessments are reported in Table V.
+The analysis of agreement was then further investigated using PB regression and Bland–Altman analysis, with the attendant results presented in Table V.

-For each of the analysed parameters, slope and offset from Passing-Bablok regression, with their 95 % Confidence Interval (CI), are given.
-In all provided results, slope values are close to 1 and their CIs always include 1.
-Similarly, the offset values are close to 0 in all analyses, with CIs always including 0 values.
-In pathological subject results, CIs are larger than the correspondent CIs in non-pathological subject, confirming a better agreement in measures derived from the recording on the healthy volunteer.
+For each of the analysed parameters, the slope and offset from the PB regression are provided, along with their 95 % confidence interval (CI).
+Across all the results, the slope values were close to 1 and their CIs always included values of 1.
+Similarly, the offset values were close to 0 in all analyses, with the CIs always including 0 values.
+In terms of the pathological subject results, the CIs were larger than the corresponding CIs in the non-pathological subject, confirming a better agreement in the measurements derived from the recording involving the healthy volunteer.